Kassiazheng-nz2280/midterm/README.md

   // line(1, 99, 1500, 99); //linebehind
   // drawingContext.setLineDash([5, 15]);
   // pop();

-The most hard things is how to move the eye with the mouse.
+second week - The most hard things is how to move the eye with the mouse.
+And I let the car moved and come back. third week - I finished that when I clicked the middle dog it can changed the color.
+I also leanred how to add the image, I add a imgae as a backgroung also the dog treat on the mouse.
+And I fixed the frame of the glasses.
+And I fixed the location of the middle dog, instead of width/2, I give them the real mearsurment.
+So when I changed the size of the screem, the part of the dog will not be able to move apart.
+They will stay in the same place.